Roasted Asparagus and Mushroom Quinoa Pilaf

 Instructions

-• Toss the asparagus snd mushrooms with 2 Tablespoons olive oil, 1 teaspoon salt, and freshly ground black pepper.
-Lay in a single layer on a baking sheet, and roast until tender, about 20-25 minutes.
+• Toss the asparagus and mushrooms with 2 Tablespoons olive oil, 1 teaspoon kosher salt, and a pinch of black pepper.
+Lay in a single layer on a baking sheet, and roast at 400°F until tender, about 20-25 minutes.

-• Add the quinoa and toast for 3-4 minutes.
+• Add 1 cup uncooked quinoa, and toast for 3-4 minutes.

-• Add the wine, and cook for a couple of minutes to reduce the liquid a bit.
+• Add ½ cup white wine and cook for a couple of minutes to reduce the liquid a bit.

-• Fluff the quinoa with a fork and stir in asparagus, mushrooms, lemon zest, and almonds.
-Season with salt and pepper.
+• Fluff the quinoa with a fork and stir in the asparagus, mushrooms, the zest from 1 lemon, and 1/4 cup sliced lightly toasted almonds.
+Season with salt and pepper, and serve with a squeeze of juice from the lemon, if desired.

 Notes